 Returns the atom whose text representation is Binary.
 If Encoding is utf8 or unicode, the binary must contain valid UTF-8 sequences.

-As from Erlang/OTP 20, binary\to\atom(Binary, utf8) is capable of encoding any Unicode character.
+As from Erlang/OTP 20, binary_to_atom(Binary, utf8) is capable of decoding any Unicode character.
 Earlier versions would fail if the binary contained Unicode characters > 255.
-For more information about Unicode support in atoms, see the note on UTF-8 encoded atoms in section "External Term Format" in the User's Guide.